Jan 3, 2014

 As I was banging my head against the wall trying to find a solution using key events and async updates, I discovered composition events.
 They are exactly what I need!
 But not before I get bitten by the various inconsistencies across major browsers.
 According to the spec, this is the expected behvaior:

-• fire compositionend when user selects a character/word and finalizes the input.
+when user selects a character/word and finalizes the input. - fire

-• fire compositionupdate on every input during composition, including immediately after the start event and immediately before the end event.
+on every input during composition, including immediately after the start event and immediately before the end event. input

 What’s actually implemented in major mordern browsers: